lyndonzheng/Pluralistic-Inpainting/README.md

 ## License
 <br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.

 This software is for educational and academic research purpose only.
+If you wish to obtain a commercial royalty bearing license to this software, please contact us at chuanxia001@e.ntu.edu.sg.

 ## Citation